obviously-riv/obviously-riv/README.md

-- 👋 Hi, I’m @notyourliver
+- 👋 Hi, I’m @obviously-riv
 - 👀 I’m interested in Computer Science and Mathematics
 - 🌱 I’m currently learning software development
 - 💞️ I’m looking to collaborate on some personal projects